 Chela Makes Art Because It Doesn’t Ask For Papers

 Much of what Isela Meraz has done in the U.S. has been to challenge a system that requires her to show papers.
 Art is one of those things.
-In 2014 though, art became more of a tool for self preservation.
-That’s when she started drawing in the sketchbook that she says saved her life.
+In 2014, though, art became more of a tool for self-preservation.
+That’s when she started drawing in the sketchbook, which she says saved her life.

-She showed me the sketchbook in her studio, a place she always wanted to have but didn’t actually think she could.
+She showed me the sketchbook in her studio, a space she always wanted to have but didn’t think she could.

-“I always dreamed of having a space to do my art but I had to think about money.
-Now I have DACA and I’m able to work but before, everything was more uncertain,” she says, as she expresses her gratitude to La Muñeca, a Phoenikera artist who invited her to share the studio with her and another artists.
+“I always dreamed of having a space to do my art, but I had to think about money.
+Now I have DACA, and I can work, but before, everything was more uncertain,” she says, expressing her gratitude to La Muñeca, a Phoenikera artist who invited her to share the studio with another artist.

 Chela shows the first drawing she made in her sketchbook.
 Photo by LaPhoenikera.com

-Chela (as her friends call her) got to the U.S. when she was 8.
-She crossed through El Paso with her mom, dad, brother and sister.
+Chela (as her friends call her) came to the U.S. when she was 8.
+She crossed through El Paso with her mom, dad, brother, and sister.
 They stayed in El Chuco for a few days, then made their way to La Phoenikera.
-They landed in the West Side at her grandmother’s house.
+They landed on the West Side at her grandmother’s house.

-She learned more about art when she was around 10 years-old through her art teacher who had a mustache like Salvador Dalí’s.
+She learned more about art when she was around 10 years old from her art teacher, who had a mustache like Salvador Dalí’s.

 At home, Chela’s interaction with art was through lowrider magazines.
 There were always stacks of them at her house because her uncle would bring them over.
-“People submitted drawings and they published them.
-Those were the best, the work was so beautiful!”
-Those magazines are the reason she uses Old English letters (AKA cholo letters) in some of her art work now.
+“People submitted drawings, and they published them.
+Those were the best, and the work was so beautiful!”
+Those magazines are the reason she uses Old English letters (AKA cholo letters) in some of her artwork now.

 Chela in front of one of the portraits she’s preparing for her show on Sept.
 2. Photo by Chela.

-I didn’t know then that she brought those bands to our city, Yes to contribute to the music scene, but mainly because she loved those bands and couldn’t go down to Mexico to see them live.
+I didn’t know then that she brought those bands to our city.
+Yes, she did so to contribute to the music scene, but mainly because she loved those bands and couldn’t go down to Mexico to see them live.
 Funny all the things a border fucks with.

-Chela with Vira Lata, former member of L.A. band Los Abandoned and current member of El Conjunto Nueva Ola.
+Chela with Vira Lata, a former L.A. band Los Abandoned member and current El Conjunto Nueva Ola member.
 Photo by Chela.

-It was in 2012 that these defeatist thoughts roamed Chela’s mind.
+These defeatist thoughts roamed Chela’s mind in 2012.
 She had been active in the Undocumented and Unafraid movement and had recently returned from riding the Undocubus.

-In 2014, many, years after her childhood depictions of Ramona, she started drawing on a sketchbook she bought one time that her mom sent her to Michael’s to get crafting shenanigans.
-“My mom sent me to the store with 20 bucks and when I saw that the sketchbooks were on sale for $7, I thought ‘I hope my mom doesn’t ask me for the change because I’m gonna spend the rest of the money on this.’”
+In 2014, many years after her childhood depictions of Ramona, she started drawing on a sketchbook she bought once when her mom sent her to Michael’s to get crafting supplies.
+“My mom sent me to the store with 20 bucks, and when I saw that the sketchbooks were on sale for $7, I thought, ‘I hope my mom doesn’t ask me for the change because I’m gonna spend the rest of the money on this.’”

 Chela posts her drawings on her Instagram account @chelinski.art.

 That’s the sketchbook that saved her life.
 It served as a catharsis for what she calls her undocudepression.
 Every time she thought about something negative, she turned to art.
-“I found some sort of comfort.
+“I found some comfort.
 It started teaching me things that nothing else around me was teaching me.”
-Chela is a completely self-taught artist.
+Chela is an entirely self-taught artist.

 She started drawing every night.
 She looked for pictures on Tumblr and saved them on her phone for later projects.
-Then she started drawing people, something she had avoided in the past when she used to delve in acrylics (Oh yeah, as a kid she saw Bob Ross and wanted to paint like him…we all did!).
+Then she started drawing people, something she had avoided when she used to delve into acrylics (Oh yeah, as a kid, she saw Bob Ross and wanted to paint like him…we all did!).
 “The way I was looking at things changed completely, not emotionally but with my eyes,” she says.
-“I was looking at someone and I could already see myself drawing them.
-Like, I see you now and I already know your face…I see the lines.”
+“I was looking at someone and could already see myself drawing them.
+Like, I see you now, and I already know your face…I see the lines.”

 Portrait of Julia Duran, one of the women Chela will feature at her show (see it completed on Sept.
 2).
 Photo by Chela.

-To Chela’s surprise that same year she started drawing, a friend of hers who owns Espacio 1839, a gallery in L.A. asked her to have a show at their place.
+To Chela’s surprise, the same year she started drawing, a friend who owns Espacio 1839, a gallery in L.A., asked her to have a show at their place.
 Chela didn’t think he cared for her art because he hadn’t “given it a little heart on Instagram.”

-“I took three or four weeks to answer hoping that it would be too late and they no longer wanted me,” she says laughing.
-“At the time, my work was really personal.
-I made it when I was super sad and now people were going to see it.”
+“I took three or four weeks to answer, hoping that it would be too late and they no longer wanted me,” she says, laughing.
+“At the time, my work was personal.
+I made it when I was super sad, and now people would see it.”

-They still wanted her though.
-In 2015, Chela had her first solo show in L.A. and it was special.
+They still wanted her, though.
+In 2015, Chela had her first solo show in L.A., which was special.
 She went all out.
-She printed t-shirts because she got a really good deal from Sam Gomez (Phoenician Clothing and The Sagrado Galleria), she had prints and she gave out stickers to everyone who went up to talk to her during the show.
+She printed t-shirts because she got a great deal from Sam Gomez (Phoenician Clothing and The Sagrado Galleria).
+She had prints and gave stickers to everyone who went up to talk to her during the show.

 The crowd at her L.A. exhibit at Espacio 1839.
 Photo by Marco Loera.